Home

 Licensing and Regulation

-To find the leading stock and ETF trading platforms favoured by Swiss investors, we've employed an in-depth approach that examines the strengths and weaknesses of each platform.
-This includes critical elements such as adherence to the guidelines laid down by the Swiss Financial Market Supervisory Authority (FINMA), the diversity of accessible stocks and ETFs, and general user contentment.
-Additionally, we consider CHF deposit options and the transaction fees involved.
-Through this rigorous assessment, we are delighted to present a synopsis of the top five trading platforms in Switzerland.
+To identify the premier stock and ETF trading platforms preferred by Swiss investors, we've conducted a detailed analysis that evaluates each platform's pros and cons.
+Our criteria include compliance with regulations from the Swiss Financial Market Supervisory Authority (FINMA), the variety of available stocks and ETFs, overall user satisfaction, CHF deposit methods, and transaction fees.
+After this thorough evaluation, we are pleased to provide a summary of the top five trading platforms in Switzerland.

 1. eToro

-eToro secures its position as the leading stock trading platform in Switzerland, offering investors boundless access to more than 3,000 equities, ETFs, commodities, and beyond.
-Trusted by a community exceeding 30 million investors, the platform is authorized by the European Securities and Markets Authority (ESMA), establishing eToro as one of the most reliable brokers for investment and stock trading in the country.
+eToro secures its position as the leading stock trading platform in Switzerland, offering investors boundless access to more than 4,500 instruments including equities, ETFs, commodities, and cryptocurrencies.
+Trusted by a global community of over 30 million users, the platform is regulated by tier-1 European authorities such as CySEC, the FCA, and FINMA, ensuring a safe and reliable environment for traders.

 • Fees: Zero trading fees and 1% spread.